About the learning approach

-The find your own way approach does not in any way devalue the importance of basic driving skills and procedures; it simply operates on the principle that learning these skills by simply being told doesn’t have the same meaning as learning through self-discovery.
-Here, learning always finishes with more questions - it’s open ended – and passing the driving test licenses the learner driver to continue finding their own way on their own.
+The find your own way approach does not in any way devalue the importance of basic driving skills and procedures; it simply operates on the principle that learning these skills by just being told doesn’t have the same meaning as learning through self-discovery.
+Here, learning always finishes with more questions – it’s open-ended – and passing the driving test licenses the learner driver to continue finding their own way on their own.

 Learners learn to self-manage

 Find your own way relies on the parent/supervisor and driving instructor allowing themselves to ‘let go’ and be a source of information and support rather than the experts and knowledge keepers – to feel in control without being controlling.
 In this setting, successful teaching and supervision can be measured through the quality of conversation about driving, and the way the learner driver uses their passenger (driving instructor or parent/supervisor) as a resource.
 Here, the learner driver’s brain is having to work hard; learning is more meaningful – it’s not passive and meaningless.

 The ability to find your own way is mostly a mental skill; essentially, we are teaching what psychologists refer to as 'metacognition' – thinking about one’s thinking.
 Our teaching task is to help learner drivers learn to manage themselves ‘from above’ through the eyes of an assessor, driving instructor, and parent/supervisor.

 In the Keys2drive program, metacognitive skills are communicated in both obvious and subtle ways and integrated into most of the learning resources.